Tire Size Calculator

 Using our tire size calculator is easy:

 Want to compare one tire with another one?
-Then select "Yes" when asked, "Compare with another tire?".
+Then tick the "Compare with another tire" checkbox at the end of the first tire's details.
 The same inputs and outputs will appear for the second tire.

 At the end of the tire size conversion calculator, you will see the absolute difference in the diameters of the two tires and the corresponding percentage change.
 Note that if you are looking to put this second tire on your vehicle, the difference in tire diameter should be no more than 2.5% smaller or larger.
 If it is larger, the tire might foul the wheel arch of your car, or the tire may be too weighty for the car's suspension and shock absorbers.
 Too small a tire size may mean the vehicle's ground clearance is not practical (scrapping speed bumps) anymore.